 2. Create an M&A Supplier Database

 Before the merging or acquisition takes place, a simple but robust M&A supplier database that will also pass for a post-merger document has to be created.
-It will be a spreadsheet containing information about your suppliers such as:
+Digitizing these documents with the help of document scanning services can enable you to create a spreadsheet containing information on your suppliers, such as: